-County health board meets Tuesday to discuss stricter rules; hospitals feeling strain from COVID-19
+County health board meets Tuesday to discuss stricter rules; hospitals feeling strain from COVID-19; County Officials asking community to help curb spread

 The Great Falls Ski and Board Club has canceled their annual Ski and Board Swap scheduled for this weekend due to increased COVID-19 cases.

 In a post on the GFPS website earlier this week, Superintendent Tom Moore wrote, “I am concerned about the increased spread of COVID-19 in our community over the past few weeks.
 We are committed to keeping our schools open for a variety of important reasons that focus on what is best for our students.
 As I monitor the situation and communicate with health officials, they are telling me that the schools are doing a good job of managing and maintaining the health and safety of staff and students.
 The majority of COVID+ cases in our schools are attributed to exposure before or after school and on weekends when students and staff often let down their guard when it comes to PPE and physical distancing.
-We URGE you to hunker down over the weekend and protect those you love and our community as a whole.”
+We urge you to hunker down over the weekend and protect those you love and our community as a whole.”

 As of Oct.
 15, there were 21 active cases associated with GFPS.